Obtaining Rights

 1. |

 Determine which play publishing house has the rights to the play you wish to produce.
-Most companies maintain an online listing that will indicate the titles they offer, and a royalty fee.
-However, be aware that the fee for your particular organization may differ.
-If you don't know the publisher, see our Play Sources page to use our special Playfinder search.
-If you do know the publisher, our Play Sources page provides links to them, as well. |
+Most companies maintain an online listing that will indicate the titles they offer, and a royalty fee (also a rental fee for scripts and scores, in the case of musicals).

 2. |